ilent2/otslm/docs/Getting-Started.rst

 If you have multiple versions of ``otslm`` downloaded, you may want to check which version is currently being used.
-The following following command can be used to check which toolbox is being used
+The following command can be used to check which toolbox is being used

 .. code:: matlab